Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 • You can use a dark roast for espresso coffee, French press, and cold brew.

-I’ve tried brewing French press coffee with the blonde roast, but it wasn’t the best in terms of flavors.
+I've tried brewing French press coffee with the blonde roast, but it wasn't the best in terms of flavor.

 Stirring Hario V60 brew.

-As for the dark roast, espresso coffee, French press coffee, and cold brew are your best bet.
+As for the dark roast, espresso, French press, and cold brew are your best options.

 As for the French press, I found that brewing with a dark roast makes amazing coffee as well.

-French press coffee is usually known for its more robust flavor, mainly because of the darker roasts used.
+French press coffee is typically known for its robust flavor, primarily due to the use of darker roasts.

 Conclusion

-The difference between a blonde roast and a dark roast is that one has less caffeine than the other due to how long it was roasted.
+The biggest difference between a blonde roast and a dark roast is taste

 For those who like their coffee with cream or sugar, this may not make much of a difference; however, if you drink your cup black, then keeping an eye out for caffeinated content might matter to you.